 These people had all the information I wanted; member lists, member requirements, history, current activities, and even the list of people of interest.
 Imagine my surprise when I found out that they had been keeping a close eye on me.
 A few of these people were high-ranking Freemasons and even a few Illuminati members themselves.

 I looked up the people on the members list, again having to dig deep in the Internet to find the information I was looking for.
 Professor Medici was one of the people I looked up, and after I found out about his condition, I knew that I had something he would want: my medical and technical skills.

 At the time I wasn’t sure if I would even make contact with the Illuminati, because I didn’t know what I was going to do with my life.
 I knew that the Illuminati would in all likelihood have the means for me to put my nuclear bomb plan into action, but I was unsure what path to take.
 Then fate made the decision for me.”
 I mused.

 “We’re going to stop on the eastern coast to refuel, refuel again in England, and from there, we’ll head to Vatican City.”
 He said.
 As he walked away, I turned to Jenny.

 “We’re on our way.”
 I said to her.

 To my loyal fans:

-I hope you don't find the Freemason/Illuminati thing cliche, it's the only way to make Adrian's plan possible.
+I hope you didn't find the whole Freemason/Illuminati thing cliche, it was the only way to make Adrian's plan possible.
 Part 8 will be up soon.